The Quick Answer

 The Longer Answer

 Ethics around the impact of this work upon the horse (and other therapy animal) have always been important, and over the past decade awareness of this factor has greatly increased.
 The ‘horse as tool’ approach still exists but is not usually defined this way and even then, awareness of the impact of this work upon the horse has increased.
-Increasingly programs are adopting the ‘Horse/ Animal as Sentient being’ philosophy advocated by EFW Canada and several other professional organisations in the EFW and AAT fields.
+Increasingly programs are adopting the ‘Horse/ Animal as Sentient being’ philosophy advocated by The Professional Association for Equine Facilitated Wellness (Pro EFW) and several other professional organisations in the EFW and AAT fields.
 The aim of this post is to explore what this means, and how it impacts both how we treat our horses and how we work in the EFW and AAT fields.

 ‘Sentience’ is defined as being capable of experiencing and feeling emotion.

-This usually partners a belief in the need for animals to be allowed to safely express these emotions.
+This usually partners a belief in the need and Right for animals to be allowed to safely express these emotions.

-National certification body, Equine Facilitated Wellness-Canada has the following to say about this:
+National certification body, Pro EFW has the following to say about this:

 “Equines have their own perceptions and emotions, and can also attune themselves to the presence and feelings of others.
 Through their remarkable sensitivity, perceptiveness, and intuition equines are able to offer valuable feedback and information to clients.
 It is crucial that they are able to express themselves spontaneously and freely through their actions and reactions when working with clients.